CePeU/MarkdownToFoundry/README.md

    - (planned: make it macOS compatible? and look into how to make it usable on Android)

 > [!NOTE]
-> At this time it is a stable very first release.
+> At this time this are stable very first releases.
 It evolves rapidly but I had not yet time to check all of its functionality on Linux or even MacOS.
 > A lot of functionality currently expects CORRECT inputs - READ the settings section!
 > The code needs more testing, more defaulting, more error handling and catching and probably less expectation from me to be a perfect piece of software.
+> The code also needs some serious cleaning up.

 ## Tested on